Use the helpful tools below to discover and access information covering a wide range of subject areas.

 - Wiley Online Library

-Your professor or the library may have placed a select group of textbooks and library books on reserve for 2-hours in library use only.
-Check the catalog by entering the title in the search box or ask about course reserves at the Library Information Desk.
+Your professor or the library may have placed a select group of textbooks and library books on reserve for two hours for library use only.
+Check the catalog by entering the title in the search box or ask about course reserves at the library information desk.

 Course Reading Lists (Leganto) is a tool provided by the library that allows faculty/instructors to create and share reading lists with their students using the D2L learning management system.

-- For faculty: Contact Amy San Antonio, Librarian for DWF Extended University Sites, for more information about this service.
+- For faculty: Contact Sarah Northam, Director of Research and Instruction at 903.886.5721 for more information about this service.

-Located on the fourth floor, University Archives contains books, manuscripts, photographs, maps, serial publications, oral histories and artifacts related to the history of Texas A&M University-Commerce and the counties that comprise Northeast Texas, including Bowie, Camp, Cass, Delta, Fannin, Franklin, Hopkins, Hunt, Lamar, Morris, Rains, Red River and Titus.
+Located on the fourth floor, University Archives contains books, manuscripts, photographs, maps, serial publications, oral histories and artifacts related to the history of A&M-Commerce and the counties that comprise Northeast Texas, including Bowie, Camp, Cass, Delta, Fannin, Franklin, Hopkins, Hunt, Lamar, Morris, Rains, Red River and Titus.

-The university history section includes archives and records created by individuals and groups from its founding as East Texas Normal College in 1889 to the present day.
+The University History section of the University Archives includes archives and records created by individuals and groups from its founding as East Texas Normal College in 1889 to the present day.
 Significant collections include:

-Digital Commons is an open access online collection that facilitates global discovery of scholarly and creative works created by faculty, staff, and students at Texas A&M University-Commerce.
-Contact Sarah Northam, Scholarly Communications Librarian, at 903-886-5721 for additional information.
+Digital Commons is an open-access online collection that facilitates the global discovery of scholarly and creative works created by faculty, staff and students at A&M-Commerce.
+Contact Sarah Northam, director of Research and Instruction, at 903.886.5721 for additional information.

-When prompted, login with your MyLeo ID and password to access library resources from off-campus.
-Faculty and staff will login with their domain credentials.
-Access is limited to current students, faculty and staff at A&M University.
+When prompted, log in with your MyLEO ID and password to access library resources from off campus.
+Faculty and staff will log in with their domain credentials.
+Access is limited to current students, faculty and staff at A&M-Commerce.

 If you are having problems with one of the library's online resources, please let us know so we can help you.